 Here’s my 7 tips for improving your twitter presence that will result in other tweeters being much more inclined to follow, interact and recommend you.

-- Be visual: use pictures, GIFS or video, this makes your content more engaging and will draw your customers in.
+Use pictures, GIFS or video, this makes your content more engaging and will draw your customers in.
 People are 3 – 4 times more likely to take action on tweets with visuals.
 If you’re just tweeting text, in the mobile world we live in, you’re just going to get scrolled past.
 NB: You can now add up to 4 photos to a tweet and tag people in those photos.

-- Don’t be lulled in by the promise of automation: time is precious and maintaining a successful twitter feed has the potential to take up a lot of your time.
+Time is precious and maintaining a successful twitter feed has the potential to take up a lot of your time.
 Automation can be useful if used in moderation but when your entire content plan is simply churned out through a scheduling tool week in week out it all becomes a bit samey and stagnant.
 There’s no spark, there’s no real time and thus there’s no connection.
 People buy from people.
 If you can’t connect with someone online when you’re in their space then please audit your strategy and why you’re using it.
 Computers aren’t humans and there’s no substitute for human interactions.
 I’m seeing accounts which are completely populated by algorithms, RSS feeds and automatic posts from Facebook and there’s no identity.
 For me, that’s never a good marketing or PR ploy.

-- Spelling and grammar: In a nut shell, it doesn’t look professional if your grammar is off and you have typos here there and everywhere.
+In a nut shell, it doesn’t look professional if your grammar is off and you have typos here there and everywhere.
 140 characters isn’t a lot to play with I know but practice makes perfect.
 Utilise your website for further details (dates, times, booking forms etc) and be creative and conversational with your tweets.
 Draw people in.
 Cutting words down into slang and text speak just to cram your message in only alienates people.
 Why?
 Because there is no universal way to abbreviate.
 We all do it differently so what might make sense to you may not make sense to many of those reading your content.

 “Always remember to be a person and build relationships when you’re online.
 That’s the simple secret to success.” – Natalie Luckham (that’s meee!)